August 29, 2024

 18. When to change tools?

-Tool change should be performed at 2/3 of the tool life.
-For example, if the tool shows severe wear within 60 minutes, tool change should be performed at 40 minutes and the habit of regular tool change should be developed.
+Change the tool at 2/3 of its tool life.
+For example, if the tool shows severe wear within 60 minutes, change the tool at 40 minutes.
+Develop the habit of changing tools regularly.

 Severely worn tools significantly increase the cutting forces, resulting in a significant reduction in spindle motor life.
 For example, a 3-fold increase in cutting force will shorten the actual spindle motor life to 1/3 of normal use.